christiangryt/python_rel/flow/flow-plan.md

 Algorithm that solves the problem how to most efficiently wire wireboards, smack in the middle.
 Might need to adjust for the fact that flow has terminals in the middle of the board and not only on the edges, but this looks promising

+#### To specific

+The rive routing algorithm assumes terminals around the channel, but in flow these terminals are everywhere but around.